Fez, Morocco: Language

 The Fessi dialect has traditionally had distinctive linguistic features.
 On the phonological level, these include the stereotypical use of a postalveolar approximant (like the American pronunciation of /ɹ/ in the word "red") in the place of a trilled [r] for /ر/, or a pharyngealized glottal stop or voiceless uvular plosive in the place of a voiced velar plosive ([g]) for /ق/.
 On the morphosyntactic level, gender distinction in pronouns and verb inflections is neutralized in the second person singular.

 Many of these features were shared with the other "pre-Hilalian" dialects in the region.
 However, due to social and demographic changes that started in the 20th century such as mass rural migration into the city and the departure of most of the city's old urban elites to Casablanca, these old linguistic features are no longer dominant in the speech of Arabic speakers in Fez today.
-Prior to the departure of most Jewish residents in the second half of the 20th century, the Jewish community in Fez also spoke an Arabic dialect similar to the rest of city.
+Prior to the departure of most Jewish residents in the second half of the 20th century, the Jewish community in Fez also spoke an Arabic dialect similar to the rest of the city.

-Official and foreign languages

-Modern Standard Arabic and Berber (Tamazight) are Morocco's two official state languages, although French is also widespread as a language of government and law.
 The primary language of the literary traditions of Fes is Arabic.
-While the daily spoken language is Darija (the Moroccan Arabic dialect), many people also speak French fluently.
+While the daily spoken language is Moroccan Arabic, spoken natively by 98.4% of the population of Fes province, many people also speak French fluently.
 English is increasingly being learned by younger generations.
-Berber dialects are commonly spoken in the countryside around the city.
+Berber dialects are also spoken in the countryside around the city, by 1.2% of the province's population.